 We are now at the early stages of what the World Economic Forum calls the Fourth Industrial Revolution, a period in which we extend the Third Industrial Revolution (aka, the Digital Revolution) and begin developing new digital technology to change business processes and alter our social interactions.

-High-productivity low-code platforms have the potential to speed up this rate of change significantly.
+Low-Code Platforms have the potential to speed up this rate of change significantly.
 And, if history is any indication, then certainly there are some things we can take from it and apply to the low-code movement.

 Disruptive Technology Levels the Playing Field